By: Greg Staley

 - Demand for batteries could soar, both for green energy storage and in electric vehicles (EVs).

-I don’t know about you, but I don’t want to live in a reality where the power goes on and off via rolling blackouts.
+I don’t know about you, but I don’t want to live in a nation where the power goes on and off via rolling blackouts in an effort to conserve energy.
 Green energy isn’t sustainable as it stands currently anyways – just look at the facts.

-According to an article from the Manhattan Institute titled “Mines, Minerals, and “Green” Energy: A Reality Check” the process of building wind turbines, solar panel and batteries for electric vehicles on average uses 10 times the quantity of materials required to build machines using hydrocarbons to deliver the same amount of energy.
-Additionally, there is the concern of massive amounts of worn-out solar panels not being recycled with “green” standards to prevent environmental contaminations – read here about the “dark side” of solar panel waste.
+According to the Manhattan Institute article titled “Mines, Minerals, and “Green” Energy: A Reality Check” the process of building wind turbines, solar panel and batteries for electric vehicles on average uses 10 times the quantity of materials required to build machines using hydrocarbons to deliver the same amount of energy.
+Additionally, there is the concern of massive amounts of worn-out solar panels not being recycled according to the appropriate “green” standards to prevent environmental contaminations – read here about the “dark side” of solar panel waste.

 What do you think about this government funded report?
 Does the discussion of potential rolling blackouts or social pressures regarding a green energy revolution concern you?